Remediation Funding Source

 Exemptions from the requirement to post RFS

-- The person is the owner or operator of a child care center
+- Owner or operator of a licensed child care center; and

 Direct Oversight Requirements for RFS

-- RFS is for ongoing remediation whereas FA is for (OM&M) of the
+- RFS is for ongoing remediation whereas FA is for operation, maintenance and inspection of the engineering control.

 NJDEP has created a RFS